Edited December 20, 2018

 My Amazon Echo usually wakes me up in the morning.
 I start my day with a generous serving of caffeine — preparing this typically features a Baratza Encore burr grinder and this JavaPresse Pour Over Dripper unless I’m in the mood for a French Press in which case I go with my trusty Bodum Chambord.

-For reading, I own a Kindle Paperwhite and I love it!
+For reading, I use a Kindle Paperwhite and I love it!
 Of late, I’ve been devouring quite a few paperbacks but I always carry the Kindle on my travels in case I get done reading my current book.
+I’m also really getting into audio-books through Audible which I mostly consume using one of my smartphones or an Echo at home.

 I consciously avoid using my laptops for video streaming and stick to my TCL Roku TV for that — just my way of compartmentalizing work vs. leisure time.
 I don’t always succeed in doing this, but I try and enforce it as part of my workflow as much as I can.